Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### User agent parser

 The new template changes the way to parse the device related info which might effect the value of `event.os_name`, `event.os_version`, `event.device_model`, `event.device_manufacturer` and related properties.
-If you want to continue using the older way to parse user agent, check `Enable client side user agent enrichment `.
+If you want to continue using the older way to parse user agent, check `(Legacy) Enable client side user agent enrichment `.
 See full details in table.

 ???Breaking change "User Agent Parser"
     | <div class="big-column">Before</div>  | Current |